gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 ![Image of not so readable pseudocode](./images/not_so_readable_pseudocode.png "Image of not so readable pseudocode")

-However this is still super unreadable due to it being converted from `javascript` -> `obfuscated javascript` -> `hermes bytecode` -> `decompiled WASM` -> `disassembled javascript`.
+However this is still super unreadable, due to it being converted from `javascript` to `obfuscated javascript` to `hermes bytecode` to `decompiled WASM` to `javascript pseudocode`.

 This meant that it's a "readable" version of the WASM instructions, not how the original code is structured.

-Ideally, we want it to be `javascript` -> `obfuscated javascript` which should be more readable and actually represent the original code.
+Ideally, we want to get the version of tthe application that converted `javascript` to `obfuscated javascript` which should be more readable, and actually represent the original code.

 ## Back to the square one and cracking an older version
 The `hermes-dec` project README states that React Native only started targetting the Hermes VM by default after React Native v0.70.

-I thought, _what if the targetting of Hermes VM isn't actually on purpose?_ So I grabbed version `1.0.2` of the application and cracked it open.
+I thought, _what if the targetting of Hermes VM isn't actually on purpose by the developer?_ So I grabbed version `1.0.2` of the application which was released before React Native v.70, and cracked it open.

-> NOTE: Hi-Hive Community v1.0.2 was released before React Native v0.70.

 As predicted!
 The `index.android.bundle` file is only obfuscated Javascript, not Hermes bytecode!